Obtaining travel insurance

 We frequently hear from couples looking for advice on how to pick their wedding or honeymoon destination.
 Like all travel, there are perks to getting married or honeymooning somewhere that you have already been.
 For one, a certain destination may be the keeper of special memories that you share as a couple and there’s an added ease in knowing that you love a destination ahead of time.
 Still, if you’re an adventurous, open-minded couple, consider trying a destination that you’ve never been to.
 And keep in mind, there is really no “wrong” spot when you find the right person.

-An important consideration when deciding on a destination wedding is whether you and your guests will stay at an all-inclusive or European (a la carte) resort.
-Certain resorts (particularly those in major European cities) do not include the cost of food into the stay, which can make them more expensive overall.
+An important consideration when deciding on a destination wedding is whether you and your guests will stay at an all-inclusive or a-la-carte resort.
+Certain resorts (particularly those in major European cities) do not include the cost of food in the stay, which can make them more expensive overall.
 Still, this option offers great flexibility if you and your guests plan to travel around and want to experience different restaurant options in your wedding area without being tied down.
-For couples who don’t want to worry about keeping a wallet with you at all times, all-inclusives are a great option.
+For couples who don’t want to worry about keeping a wallet on hand at all times, all-inclusives are a fantastic option.
 Aside from offering great value, they’re also guest-friendly and help everyone to relax and not worry so much about paying for their next meal.

 Hotels and flights should be booked as early as possible.
 A popular method for booking hotels and airfares for a destination wedding is to do a group block.
-Arranged by the Certified Destination Wedding Specialist, a group block reserves a set number of rooms and flights for your guests.
-The group block, when done early enough, ensures optimal rates.
+Arranged by the Certified Destination Wedding Specialist, a group block reserves a set number of rooms and flights for your guests, and when done early enough, ensures optimal rates.
 Still, some couples prefer to let their guests make their own travel arrangements, which is also fine.

 To minimize the stress and uncertainty of travel, it’s best not to cut your arrival too close to the wedding festivities if possible.
 Whether accounting for jet lag or the possibility of bags getting lost and flights getting delayed, it’s good to leave wiggle room in your schedule so you can relax and enjoy all the festivities.
 An early arrival will also ensure that you have time to check in with the local wedding coordinator and make sure everything is ready to go for the big day.